DAUGHTERS of the CROSSLANDS

 For Raedwin.

-“Sorry… not for…” the visitor hesitated.
+“Sorry… not for…” The visitor hesitated.
 “I have come… on his behalf.
 To ask… a favor…”

 “He needs your help.”

-Senya’s forehead fell to the door.
-She breathed and shook her head, rolling against the wood.
 “I’m sorry,” she said.
 “I don’t think I can help you.”
-Her voice felt muffled and weak.
+Her voice emerged muffled and weak.
 “Raedwin doesn’t live with me anymore.
 This is not his home.”

 She was met with silence.
 No sounds of the visitor retreating nor of stepping forward onto the porch planks.
 Nothing.